trouni/workshop-vuejs-todo/README.md

 You can add styling rules for each component in the `<style>` section.
 Try it out!

-## Making dynamic components

-First of all, we should move the task card into its own component.
+You can use this styling I prepared for the card, but we should first move the task card into its own component.
 Move the previous code into a `TaskCard.vue` and add this styling:

 ```vue
 <!-- TaskCard.vue -->